 Among his victims, there was no distinction: military personnel, police officers, civilians, even innocent workers.
 Mujica was arrested and spent more than a decade in prison, not for thinking differently, but for committing violent crimes against the rule of law.

-But the media remains silent.
+But the media remain silent.
 The international progressivism turned him into an icon of "socialism with mate," praising his simple life, his old car, and his speeches full of clichés.
 What good is living humbly when one's conscience is stained with blood?